postlight/trimmings/docs/features/toggle.md

 ## Consider the details

-Trim's maintainers recommend using Toggle only for visual enhancements and not to disclose content.
+Trimmings's maintainers recommend using Toggle only for visual enhancements and not to disclose content.
 For disclosure, we recommend using the native and more accessible [`<details>` tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details).